benjamin-hodgson/Pidgin/README.md

     => before.Then(parser).Before(after);
 ```

+### Parsing expressions

+Pidgin features operator-precedence parsing tools, for parsing expression grammars with associative infix operators.
+The `ExpressionParser` class builds a parser from a parser to parse a single expression term and a table of operators with rules to combine expressions.

 ### More examples

 Examples, such as parsing (a subset of) JSON and XML into document structures, can be found in the `Pidgin.Examples` project.